February 21, 2018

 Like many of my fellow sports fans, I enjoy playing armchair commissioner and considering ways to further promote the fairness, excitement, safety, quality, etc. of our favorite sports.
 I see the unpalatable strategies in other sports, and in some cases I have ideas in mind to address them (in other cases, I believe the concern should be left alone, because any attempt to address the concern would introduce more serious concerns in its place).
 Some of these other ideas have been widely-discussed, some of them are original from what I can tell, but I don’t believe in any of these ideas as much as I believe in the Elam Ending.

 Regarding time-based sports specifically: they all enjoy an important benefit by using a clock (the clock reduces the variability in the length of games), but all of them are vulnerable to unnatural tactics to manipulate the clock.
-Only basketball, with a scoring rate dramatically greater than all other time-based sports, could realistically abandon its clock for part or all of each game.
+Only basketball, with a scoring rate dramatically greater than all other time-based sports, could realistically use points in place of a clock for part or all of each game.
 Only basketball can enjoy the best of both (timed and untimed) worlds.

 MATTERS OF TASTE-7: What about Elam Ending games ending with a made free throw?
 Won’t that be boring?